 What This Means for Your Business

 For small and mid-sized businesses, phishing remains one of the most common and costly cyber threats.
-Training employees to spot suspicious emails is critical, but even trained eyes can be fooled when criminals act so quickly.
-Browser-level protection offers another safeguard that works in the background while your team focuses on running the business.
-To strengthen your defense, start with these steps:
+While employee awareness training is an important defense, even well-trained staff can be fooled when attackers move quickly and impersonate trusted services convincingly.
+Browser-level protections add another critical safeguard that operates quietly in the background while employees focus on their work.

 - Make sure Chrome is updated so Enhanced Safe Browsing is enabled